tliron/cnck/README.md

 configurations up to date.
 Couple it with the [Reloader operator](https://github.com/stakater/Reloader) that will make sure to restart your components when the configurations change.

+CNCK is very lightweight and requires no special permissions, so it is very easy to package it with the rest of the workload.

 How It Works
 ------------